Miki Saegusa: Character biography

+Godzilla vs. Biollante (1989)

 Saegusa made her debut in Godzilla vs. Biollante (1989).
 As well as being an instructor of an institution for psychic children, she also served as an assistant to Doctor Shiragami, a botanist studying the psychic energy of roses.
 Unbeknownst to Saegusa, Shiragami combines the DNA of one of his roses with genetic material taken from his late daughter Erika and the mutant dinosaur Godzilla.
 The resulting monster, named Biollante, escapes from the laboratory and takes residence in Lake Ashino.
 For the duration of the creature's passivity, Saegusa sensed that it was in fact possessed by Erika's spirit.
 After Godzilla defeats Biollante for the first time, he heads toward a nuclear power plant, intent on absorbing its energy.
 Saegusa confronts Godzilla and nearly puts herself into a coma by bending Godzilla's will into leaving the area.

+Godzilla vs. King Ghidorah (1991)

 Saegusa returns in Godzilla vs. King Ghidorah (1991), where she joins a time traveling expedition to the Bikini Islands in 1944 in an attempt to alter history by preventing Godzilla's mutation.
 Miki identifies the Godzillasaurus residing on the island as Godzilla, thus allowing its capture and transportation away from the bomb sites.

+Godzilla vs. Mothra (1992)

 Saegusa is a less prominent character in Godzilla vs. Mothra (1992).
 She is seen working at the JSDF base and appears to show a moderate concern for Godzilla during his battle with the guardian monster Mothra and her dark twin Battra.

+Godzilla vs. Mechagodzilla II (1993)

 In Godzilla vs. Mechagodzilla II (1993), Miki is made a member of the newly created G-Force, the military arm of the UNGCC or United Nations Godzilla Countermeasures Center, a United Nations military alliance dedicated to the containing or destroying monsters such as Godzilla.
 There, she befriends Baby Godzilla and is appalled to learn that he will be used as bait to lure Godzilla.
 Despite her protests, Miki is assigned to use her powers to guide Super Mechagodzilla's long range weaponry onto Godzilla's second brain.
 To her shame, she succeeds in crippling Godzilla and begins crying for it.
 Godzilla is later revived by Fire Rodan and destroys the mecha.
 Miki then telepathically convinces Baby Godzilla to leave Japan with Godzilla.